LinhHa0211/NCKH-2024-Research/README.md

 tokenizer = AutoTokenizer.from_pretrained(model_name)
 model = AutoModelForSequenceClassification.from_pretrained(model_name)
 ```
 After that, the model is ready for training *(using a GPU is recommended)*.
-Finally, you should save the model *(for later use)* with this command:
+Finally, you should save the model *(for later use)* with the commands:
 ```
 tokenizer.save_pretrained('your_model_path_dir')
 model.save_pretrained('your_model_path_dir')